asparc/AutoMatlab/README.md

 ### Predefined commands

-A number of useful Matlab commands have been predefined.
+A number of useful commands have been predefined.
 They can be run through the Sublime Command Palette or via keyboard shortcuts.
 Some examples:

 - <kbd>Ctrl + b</kbd> Run the current file in Matlab.
 - <kbd>Ctrl + Shift + b</kbd> Change the current folder and run the current file in Matlab.
 - <kbd>Alt + .</kbd> Set a Matlab breakpoint at the current line.
 - <kbd>Alt + ,</kbd> Clear the Matlab breakpoint from the current line.

-### Custom commands
+### Custom commands: Matlab Command Window

-It is possible to define custom Matlab commands, which can be assigned to keyboard shortcuts or added to the Sublime Command Palette.
-For custom Matlab commands, use the AutoMatlab command `run_matlab_command` as follows:
+It is possible to define custom AutoHotkey commands that execute text commands inside the Matlab Command Window.
+These AutoMatlab commands can be added to the Sublime Key Bindings or to the Sublime Command Palette.
+To create custom commands for the Matlab Command Window, use the AutoMatlab command `run_matlab_command` as follows:

 ```json
 {